bpops/timeslide/README.md

 __a super-simple gui to slide old photographs into TODAY__

-TimeSlide is a prototype application concept to balance the ease of applying machine-learning "de-oldifying" (colorizing and up-sampling) old photographs without having to possess coding expertise or uploading your photographs to an online service.
+TimeSlide is a prototype application concept to balance the ease of applying machine-learning "de-oldifying" (colorizing and up-sampling) of old photographs without having to possess coding expertise or uploading your photographs to an online service.
 It is inspired by my desire to provide an easy-to-use offline option for my mother with her older family photos.
 The name is derived from the title of an episode of the amazing British sitcom, "[Red Dwarf](https://www.reddwarf.co.uk/news/index.cfm)," wherein [timeslides](https://en.wikipedia.org/wiki/Timeslides) provided much more interactive features of old photographs.

 TimeSlide is just pretty packaging (or an attempt of it).
 The hard work is by the [deoldify](https://github.com/jantic/DeOldify) project.